equinixmetal-archive/docs-packet-legacy/guides/deploy-on-demand.md

 Once you’ve selected a datacenter, server, and operating system, you are ready to deploy!
 You may want to adjust the amount of servers or customize optional settings.

-### Important Note for New Users
+** ⚠️ Important Note for New Users**
-If you don’t have an SSH Key, you will be prompted to add one: you can’t deploy without it!
+If you don’t have an [SSH Key](https://www.packet.com/developers/docs/servers/key-features/ssh-keys/), you will be prompted to add one: you can’t deploy without it!

 ![pxe](/images/ondemand-deploy-guide/create-ssh-key.png)

-###Optional Settings
+#### Optional Settings
 At this point, you are ready to deploy a server, but if you'd like to make adjustments to quantity, user data, IPs or SSH access, you can do that at this point.

 If you have chosen Custom iPXE, you can specify a bootup URL.